rahulmukundan999/polyteia/readme.md

 To run the application, follow these steps:

 1. Clone the repository
-2. Build the Docker containers: `docker-compose build`
+2. Build the Docker containers from root folder: `docker-compose build`
-3. Run the Docker containers: `docker-compose up -d`
+3. Run the Docker containers from root folder: `docker-compose up -d`
 4. Seed sample data to the database: `docker-compose exec backend npm run seed`

 ## Usage